Skip to main content

 Estimated cost

-Program fee: Concordia will charge program participants 3 credits of Concordia tuition and a program fee $3650.
-This fee includes housing at the Icelandic Textile Center in Blönduós, Iceland, workshops in weaving, knitting and traditional Icelandic embroidery and entry to the Icelandic Textile Museum.
+Program fee: Concordia will charge program participants 3 credits of Concordia tuition and a program fee of $3100.
+This fee includes housing at the Icelandic Textile Center in Blönduós, Iceland, workshops in tapestry weaving, spinning, natural dyeing, and artmaking with seaweed and bioplastics.

 Students are responsible for selecting and paying their transportation to/from Blönduós; mandatory health and travel insurance; meals; spending money; any required travel documents and other miscellaneous expenses associated with travel.
 Students also pay for and supply their own materials.